Microsoft/azure-docs.pt-pt/articles/lab-services/devtest-lab-add-claimable-vm.md

 ---
-title: Criar e gerenciar VMs declaráveis no Azure DevTest Labs | Microsoft Docs
+title: Create and manage claimable VMs in Azure DevTest Labs | Microsoft Docs
-description: Saiba como adicionar uma máquina virtual claimável a um laboratório no Azure DevTest Labs
+description: Learn how to add a claimable virtual machine to a lab in Azure DevTest Labs
 services: devtest-lab,virtual-machines
 documentationcenter: na
 author: spelluru